Ole Singstad

 Ole Knutsen Singstad (June 29, 1882 – December 8, 1969) was a Norwegian-American civil engineer best known for his work on underwater vehicular tunnels in New York City.
 Singstad designed the ventilation system for the Holland Tunnel, which subsequently became commonly used in other automotive tunnels, and advanced the use of the immersed tube method of underwater vehicular tunnel building, a system of constructing the tunnels with prefabricated sections.

-He also designed the Lincoln Tunnel, Brooklyn–Battery Tunnel, and Queens–Midtown Tunnel.
+He also designed the Lincoln Tunnel, Queens–Midtown Tunnel, and Brooklyn–Battery Tunnel.
 By 1950, Singstad had designed and overseen the construction of more underwater tunnels than all other engineers combined.
 In 1946, the Triborough Bridge Authority under Robert Moses took over tunnel construction in New York, and Singstad was subsequently sidelined as Moses favored bridges over tunnels.

 Early life

 Ole Singstad was born at Singstad farm in the Lensvik area of Rissa Municipality (now part of Orkland Municipality in Trøndelag county), Norway.
-He was the seventh of nine children born to Knut Jacobsen Singstad (17 May 1831 – 24 November 1906) and Anne Mikkelsdatter Auset Singstad (10 July 1843 – 30 April 1947).
+He was the seventh of nine children born to Knut Jacobsen Singstad (May 17, 1831 – November 24, 1906) and Anne Mikkelsdatter Auset Singstad (July 10, 1843 – April 30, 1947).

 In 1898, Singstad attended grammar school in Ålesund.
 Later, his sister Marie, a midwife, encouraged Singstad to further his education.
 He studied in Trondheim at the Trondheim Technical School from 1901 to 1905, where he was chairman of the student body.

 In 1905, he emigrated to the United States.
 He became a U.S. citizen in 1911.